siddhiw29/wanderlust-unveiled-treasures/README.md

-This is a toourism website!!
+This is a tourism website!!